edwinst/c64_light_fantastic_reverse_engineering/README.md

 30 * 124 iterations of the delay loop = 18733 cycles = 18733 / (17.734475 MHz / 18) = 18733 * 1.015 µs = about 19 ms per bit

 Considering some additional time spent outside of the delay code, this lines up with a bit time of ~20 ms, i.e. a bit frequency of 50 Hz, or one bit per TV field.

+# Expected signal for the C64 program

+Since the transmitted program is a tokenized BASIC program that will be placed at the default location for BASIC programs on the C64 (starting at memory address $0801) and the first two bytes contain the address of the next BASIC line (i.e. of the second line of the program), we can expect the following:

+If the first line of the program uses strictly less than the maximum of 255 bytes (which is very likely), then the second line will start at an address of the form $08xx, therefore the second byte of the transmission is expected to be $08.

+$08 is transmitted as (LSB first) 0001 0000.
+Including a start bit (0) and one or two stop bits (1), one of the following patterns is expected at the start of the transmission:

+For one stop bit per byte:

+    ...111 (0) **** **** (10) 0001 0000 (1)

+For two stop bits per byte:

+    ...111 (0) **** **** (110) 0001 0000 (11)

+where

+    1         denotes 20 ms of a field with a bright dot 0         denotes 20 ms of a field with darkness ...111    denotes the continuously bright dot before the transmission of the first byte
+    *         denotes an unknown bit value in the first transmitted byte ( )       parentheses mark start and stop bits

+Using a video player with the capability to step through the fields of an interlaced video, it should therefore be possible to check whether the expected signal is present.

 # Missing code